DON’T ignore patients – or turn us away from A & E

-Today’s media is full of shocking statistics such as over 7 in 10 patients whose illness is picked up in A & E had previously seen their GP about this condition.
+Today’s media is full of shocking statistics that over 7 in 10 patients whose illness is picked up in A & E had previously seen their GP about this condition.
 With cancer, this is particularly serious, as delays in starting treatment can mean a fast-growing tumour will have taken a real hold.

 Discussing this around the table, I am afraid my friends are not very sympathetic; general opinion seems to be that we meakly accept a ‘wait and see’ attitude.
 It is this that makes me boil up – and storm off to ‘go private’ if unsure of my medical condition.
 Well done my private GP, who says “I always listen to my patients, particularly women”.
 He reckons we know when something isn’t right.